baehs1989/flask-RESTful-project/README.md

-URLs
+URLs for API
-../register
+- /register
-  - POST: register user in the system.
-Must pass "username" and "password" in JSON
+  - POST (create user.
+Must pass "username" and "password" in JSON)

-../get_token
+- /get_token
-  - POST: will return JWT token if registered "username" and its correct "password" passed in JSON format.
+  - POST (return JWT token if registered "username" and "password" in JSON)
-  - You will need to include valid JWT token to request DELETE calls.

-../team/<string:name>
+- /team/<team_name>
-  - GET: return JSON with the team info/ player list
+  - GET (return team info and player list)
-  - POST: create the team.
-Must send JSON with "division" variable
+  - POST (create team. "division" number must be included in JSON)
-  - PUT: Update or create the team.
-Must send JSON with "division" variable
+  - PUT (Update or create team. "division" number must be included in JSON)
-  - DELETE : delete the team.
-JWT token required
+  - DELETE (delete team.
+JWT token required)

-../teams
+- /teams
-  - GET: return all teams in JSON format
+  - GET: list all teams

-../teams/<int:division>
+- /teams/<division_number>
-  - GET: return all teams in the division in JSON format
+  - GET: list all teams in division

-../player/<string:name>
+- /player/<player_name>
-  - GET: return the players with the name in JSON
+  - GET: list all players with <player_name>
-  - POST: create the player.
-Must send JSON with "back_number", "team_name"
+  - POST: create player. "back_number" and "team_name" must be included in JSON
-  - DELETE: delete the player.
-Must send JSON with "back_number", "team_name"
+  - DELETE: delete player. "back_number" and "team_name" must be included in JSON
-  - PUT: Update the player's back number.
-Must send JSON with "back_number", "team_name", and "new_back_number"
+  - PUT: update player's back number. "back_number, "team_name" and "new_back_number" must be included in JSON

-../players
+- /players
-  - GET: return all players in JSON format
+  - GET: list all players

-../players/<int:division>
+- /players/<division_number>
-  - GET: return all players participated in the division in JSON format
+  - GET: list all players in the division

-../players/<int:team_name>
+- /player/<team_name>
-  - GET: return all players in the team.
+  - GET: list all players in the team